gabefoley/asr_curation/docs/customising_workflow.md

 to you `config` file.

+# Regnerating annotation files without making new alignments or trees

 ## Create a top column

 Creates a new column where if a value within a column is more than a given percentage, it will create a new column,